dwdas9/home/articles/Misc/JsonValidator/BulkJsonValidator.md

 ### <span style="color: #9e0059;">Introduction</span>

-In this case study, I detail handling multiple Python-acquired JSON files from a web API.
-The main challenge was their <span style="color: SaddleBrown;">ASCII</span> format with single quotes, causing validation problems.
-I resolved this by converting the files to <span style="color: DarkGreen;">UTF-8</span> format and implementing validation and sorting against a JSON schema using libraries like <span style="color: Navy;">json</span> and <span style="color: Chocolate;">jsonschema</span>.
-Files were initially in a <span style="color: DarkGoldenRod;">'Raw'</span> container, and post-validation, they were moved to either a <span style="color: Gray;">'silver'</span> container for valid data or an <span style="color: Crimson;">'error'</span> container for invalid ones within Azure Blob Storage.
-For larger datasets, however, I recommend using Spark connected to ADLS.
+In a project, I encountered numerous ASCII-formatted JSON files with single quotes stored in a ADLS Container, rendering the format invalid.
+My task involved converting these files to UTF-8, replacing the quotes, validating them against a JSON schema, and relocating them to different containers.
+For this, I used Azure Functions, which is efficient for smaller datasets, but for larger ones, I recommend using Spark or Databricks.

 ### <span style="color: MediumSeaGreen;">Pre-requisites</span>